uber/piranha/site/docs/reference/dsl/graphs.md

 ---
-id: rules
+id: graphs
-label: Piranha DSL
+label: Graph Language
-title: Piranha DSL
+title: Graph Language
 ---

 Piranha Polyglot uses a domain-specific language (DSL) to specify program transformations.
 The DSL is used to define rules, scopes, and edges between rules.